cschran/mphil-aast-practical1/README.md

 ### Run C-NNP simulation
 We now have everything to use our model in a simulation. `02-MLP-ice` contains the relevant input files.
+As bfore, you will have to change the provided input file `cnnp.inp`.
+This time, perform 20000 simulation steps at a temperature of 250K.

 The simulation can be launched with the following command:\
 `mpirun -n 4 /data/cerberus1/cs2121/cp2k/exe/Linux-intel-x86_64/cp2k.popt aimd.inp > aimd.out &`